brightsign/dev-cookbook/cra-template-brightsign-app/template/README.md

 - `frontend.js` is built from `src/index.js` and contains all the React dependencies and code. `index.html` loads it from the statically hosted files.

+When the project is built, generated code is placed in the `/dist` directory.
+This code and everything in the `public` directory needs to be pushed to the device at `/sd/dist` and run by the `autorun.brs` script.

 ## Using the sample